 Jerry: Well, there was nothing I wanted to say that I thought you'd understand... and there STILL isn't!

 This goes back to 1975 when Hanna-Barbera rebooted Tom and Jerry for ABC Saturday mornings.
 They started out antagonistic in the first episode "No Way, Stowaways," only for them to shake hands at the end.
 As the series went on after two or three episodes of going at each other (without the old films' violence), they remained bosom buddies.

 Scott Summers/Cyclops on Wolverine and the X-Men.
 In his origin episode Breakdown Cyclops, who has been depressed and ineffectual since losing his girlfriend Jean Grey, is revealed to have been extremely stupid and clumsy when he was first recruited to train as an X-Man.
 This apparently changed when Jean came into his life and "took the pain away" as Emma Frost, the rival love interest, put it.
 This is a big turn from the comics, where Cyclops was always a good, diligent X-Man, even as a student, where his primary problem was that he had weak social skills.
 This alternative characterization however embraces the stereotype that he is nothing without his long time girlfriend, while not showing anything suggesting he was ever a competent heroic leader.

-Hell, lets say EVERYONE was derailed to some extent, literally the only exception is Nightcrawler, they all become massively incompetent, just to make Logan's Canon Sue aspects all the more apparent.
+Everyone (excluding Nightcrawler) was derailed to some extent, becoming massively incompetent just to make Logan's aspects all the more apparent.